On this page we look at other elements of BBC television presentation besides idents - in-vision continuity, slides, trailers, menus, ECPs etc.

 It is believed that BBC2 used pictorial slides instead of a channel ident between December 1967 and November 1969.
 We don't have a genuine example of one of these, but this mock-up indicates how an introductory slide for Morecambe and Wise might have looked.
 From the early 1970s onwards, BBC2 used full screen pictures on its programme slides, as seen on this example for Play School.
 The stripy '2' logo was introduced onto the channel's slides in 1978, the year before it became the channel ident.

 The 'TWO' logo was introduced in 1986, appearing on a black rather than white background as per the ident.
 From early 1989, slides were generated by computer.
 The new-look slides introduced in February 1991 originally showed parts of the new BBC2 idents down the left-hand side of the picture, but in September 1992 this was changed to plain black.

-In the all-encompassing revamp of the BBC's presentation in October 1997, there was no longer any differentiation between BBC1 and BBC2 slides - both the programme name and channel logo were placed centrally, aiding the transition to widescreen.
+In the all-encompassing revamp of the BBC's presentation in October 1997, there was no longer any differentiation between BBC1 and BBC2 slides - both the programme name and channel logo were placed centrally, in order to aid the transition to widescreen.
 The newly-launched UKTV and BBC digital-only channels would also use this same layout - on UKTV they were more frequently used to lead in and out of commercial breaks.